Coronavirus and your finances

 As of Tuesday 13th May, self-employed people will be able to apply for grants through the Self Employed Income Support Scheme.
 The grants will be worth 80% of the average monthly revenue over the past three years and they will be capped at £2,500 per month.
 The first part of the scheme covered the months of March, April and May, meaning the upper limit for any grant will be £7,500.

-New applications for the Self Employed Income Support scheme can be made in August, although these will cover 70% of monthly revenue rather than 80%, meaning they will be capped at a total of £6,570.
+New applications for the Self Employed Income Support scheme can now be made, although these will cover 70% of monthly revenue rather than 80%, meaning they will be capped at a total of £6,570.
+People have until the end of October to make these claims.

 The grants can be backdated to the start of March as long as income tax was filed in January.
 For those who missed the January submission, the government has announced a four-week deadline for all remaining tax to be submitted.
 This means any income tax will need to be completed before Thursday 23rd April.